nasa/oceandata-notebooks/CONTRIBUTING.md

 uv run dvc push
 ```

-Third, if there are changes committed by DVC, then there will be changes you need to commit with Git as well.
+Finally, if changes are committed by DVC, then there will be changes you also need to commit with Git.
 Use your preferred method of working with Git to stage the `docs/_cache.dvc` changes, commit, and push them.

+### Temporary

-**Fourth** (this won't be necessary with AWS CodeBuilder, and maybe there's some other solution).
+(this won't be necessary with AWS CodeBuilder, and maybe there's some other solution)

+Generate temporary credentials.

 ```python
 import os